vtexdocs/dev-portal-content/docs/guides/Orders API/orders/listorders.md

 createdAt: "2019-12-11T00:42:27.604Z"
 updatedAt: "2022-08-31T20:24:40.224Z"
 ---
-[block:callout]
-{
-  "type": "danger",
-  "body": "This endpoint returns only orders that already have been indexed, which takes aproximately four minutes.
+>❗ This endpoint returns only orders that already have been indexed, which takes aproximately four minutes.
 Because of this, the data retrieved may present inconsistencies or become unavailable in periods of peak order volume. \n\nIn other words, **order integrations built with the List orders endpoint are not reliable** and **will not be supported**.
-To get live up to date information and [build order integrations](https://developers.vtex.com/vtex-rest-api/docs/erp-integration-set-up-order-integration) use the [orders Feed or hook](https://developers.vtex.com/vtex-rest-api/docs/feed-v3-1).", "title": "Do not use this request for integrations" }
+To get live up to date information and [build order integrations](https://developers.vtex.com/vtex-rest-api/docs/erp-integration-set-up-order-integration) use the [orders Feed or hook](https://developers.vtex.com/vtex-rest-api/docs/feed-v3-1).
-[/block]

 [block:api-header]
 {